 Q 6.
 What sort of articles does the association prefer?
 Do you just deal in the types of writing that you sent samples of or are you interested in current affairs-type issues?

 A. People are free to write about whatever interests them, but personal experiences and perspectives usually get the best reaction.
-We can read about current affairs in professional publications, but if you bring a personal perspective to a topic it can make it special.
+We can read about current affairs in dozens of professional publications, but if you bring a personal perspective to a topic it can make it special.
 Politics and religion are two of the least favorite topics.

 Q 7.
 If one does wish to send in material, how many copies are typically sent in?
 Does the mailing bundle go to all members, or just active ones?